Thinkr3/cse15l-lab-reports/lab3/lab3.md

 ## Search Pattern `/` Sleuthing 🔎 ##

 - `/` can help you find occurences of words while you are "lessing" a document!
 (Using `-p<pattern>` also works!)
+- Use `p` to look at previous occurences and `n` to look at the next occurence.
     - You can use this to find repeated words in text files!
         - `less hamlet.txt` then while in the less screen `/sleep`
         - <img src="img/high-hamlet.png" height="300" width="500">